darekaze/audifactory/README.md

-# A Little Music Station (alms)
+# Audifactory

-## A website that sells various albums
+A website that sells various albums

-WIP...
+## Info

+To be added

+### Notes

 If anyone wants to push, please open a new branch and do pull request.
 Thanks